 Thirteen courses are required for the major, with at least six courses each in Linguistics and Philosophy.
-One semester of honors research can be counted toward the 13 required courses.
 All courses must be completed with a grade of C or higher.
-Further information on individual courses can be found in the list of Linguistics course descriptions and Philosophy course descriptions, and on the Linguistics program website.
+Further information on individual courses can be found in the list of Linguistics course descriptions and Philosophy course descriptions and on the Linguistics program website.

-Two foundation courses, one philosophy course and one linguistics course, from the following (all courses are 4 credits unless otherwise indicated):
+Two foundation courses, one philosophy course and one linguistics course, from the following:

 One of the following, to be taken before higher-level philosophy courses:

 - CAS PH 110 Great Philosophers

 - CAS LX 250 Introduction to Linguistics; to be taken before higher-level linguistics courses

 In addition to the above, also required are 11 principal courses (at least five philosophy courses and five linguistics courses), as outlined below: